 The highest award of SNMMI's Brain Imaging Council was created to honor two founding pioneers in functional brain imaging: SNMMI member David E. Kuhl, M.D., and Nils Lassen.
 The Kuhl-Lassen Award is given annually to recognize a scientist who has made outstanding contributions and whose research in and service to the discipline of functional brain imaging is of the highest caliber.

-The 2017 Kuhl-Lassen Award Winner Karl Herholz, MD
+The 2018 Kuhl-Lassen Award Winner Victor Villemagne, MD

-Jan Booij, MD, (left) presents the award to Karl Herholz, MD
+Alexander Drzezga, MD, (left) presents the award to Victor Villemagne, MD